DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/create_view_and_update_partnerships.md

 * no participants are registered for training with you by the school
 * all participants complete training
 * all participants are moved to another lead provider or school-led training
+* all participants have had their training withdrawn by the lead provider
+* all participants have had their training deferred by the lead provider
 * there's any combination of the above

 Because schools now make changes at an individual participant level (for example, moving an ECT to a different provider) rather than challenging a school-wide partnership, we’ve removed challenge fields (`challenged_reason`, `challenged_at`, `status`) from partnership responses.